jonathanengelbert/imperfect_addresses_keeping_units/README.md

      https://data.sfgov.org/Geographic-Locations-and-Boundaries/Street-Names/6d9h-4u5v/data

- * Everything to the right of an address type is wiped out (as in "123 1st street, Apt 345" --> "123 1st st"
  * Apostrophes are removed and leave no whitespace in between characters
  * Ranges (as in "517-520 1st Street") are eliminated.
 Only the first number in the range must is kept